xmonader/3bot/specs/androidapp.md

 ### Apps

 Users have an overview of their purchased apps.
-They can buy new apps by clicking the '+' sign [AVAILIBLEINMVP?].
+They can buy new apps by clicking the '+' sign [AVAILIBLE_IN_MVP?].
 When purchasing a new app, android will install a new android app on the device.
 A shortcut will be created on the android homescreen.
 The purchased app is also added under 'apps' in the 3bot.